Best Honey for BBQ and Grilling

 How to Use

 For honey BBQ glaze: mix 1/2 cup honey, 2 tablespoons soy sauce, 1 tablespoon apple cider vinegar, 1 teaspoon garlic powder, and smoked paprika.
-Apply during the last 10-15 minutes of grilling to prevent burning.
-For honey BBQ sauce: combine honey with ketchup, vinegar, Worcestershire sauce, and spices, then simmer for 20 minutes.
-For honey marinade: whisk honey with oil, acid (vinegar or citrus), garlic, and herbs—marinate proteins for 2-8 hours.
+Apply during the last 10–15 minutes of grilling to prevent burning.
+For honey BBQ sauce: combine honey with ketchup, vinegar, Worcestershire sauce, and spices, then simmer 20 minutes until thickened.
+For honey marinade: whisk honey with oil, acid (vinegar or citrus juice), garlic, and herbs — marinate proteins 2–8 hours, then pat dry before grilling to prevent flare-ups.
 Brush additional honey glaze every 5 minutes during the final cooking stage for layered caramelization.
+For grilled vegetables and corn, brush lightly with honey in the last 3–5 minutes.

 What to Avoid

-Do not apply honey glazes too early in cooking—honey burns at temperatures above 350°F (177°C), creating bitter, blackened spots.
-Wait until the last 10-15 minutes for direct grilling or the last 30 minutes for low-and-slow smoking.
-Avoid using expensive specialty honeys in sauces where their delicate flavors will be lost alongside bold smoke, vinegar, and spice.
-Do not overdo honey in marinades for lean meats like chicken breast, as excess sugar can cause flare-ups on the grill.
+Do not apply honey glazes too early in cooking — honey burns at temperatures above 350°F (177°C), creating bitter, blackened spots.
+Wait until the last 10–15 minutes for direct grilling or the last 30 minutes for low-and-slow smoking.
+Avoid using expensive specialty honeys like manuka or tupelo in heavy sauces where their delicate flavors will be masked by smoke, vinegar, and spice.
+Do not overdo honey in marinades for lean meats like chicken breast, as excess sugar causes flare-ups on the grill.
+Never baste with used marinade that contacted raw meat — set some aside before adding protein.

 Frequently Asked Questions